wizetek/qvm/README.md

 #### 1.
 ```
 $ qvm foo
-/home/you/.config/qvm/foo: configuration file not found.
+/home/you/.config/qvm/foo: Configuration file not found
 Create it now from template? y/(n)
 ############################################################
 ## qvm configuration